 The terminology shag comes from how the tobacco visually looks.
 The strands of tobacco look like an old English fabric that has a thick pile giving it a shaggy appearance.
 It's believed the word shag comes from the old English word Sceacga, derived from the Norse word Skegg which means beard.
 Originally Shag tobacco referred to any cut or ribboned tobacco that was imported from Virginia; however, this meaning has now evolved to apply to pipe tobacco.

 At Bull Brand, we stock a number of Shag tobaccos if you fancy trying one in a pipe (we also sell a pipe for £1).
-While we don't recommend rolling with shag tobacco, some customers do and enjoy the smoke and also save some money!
+The smell and flavour might just give you flash backs of a by-gone age, also you might even save some money!